gigsterous/auth-server/README.md

 This auth server could be extended to provide other resources and act as an resource server or it can be used with an existing resource server and only provide  authentication/authorization by managing user OAuth2 tokens.

-If you like this application and have questions or feature requests, feel free to contuct me at `m.myslik@gmail.com` or open an issue/PR.
+If you like this application and have questions or feature requests, feel free to open an issue/PR.

 ## 🌟 Features